Petre Prličko: Biography

-Petre Prličko was born on 13 March 1907 in Veles, as Petar Parličkov.
-His father Dime Parličkov was a Macedonian Bulgarian IMORO revolutionary and activist.

-He began his career with travelling theaters and in 1931, ended up forming his own theater called "Boem."
-In 1939 he entered the National Theater in Skopje.
-During WW2, he became an actor in the Skopje's National Theater, which was formed by the Bulgarian authorities, while Vardar Macedonia was under the Kingdom of Bulgaria.
+Petre Prličko was born on 13 March 1907 in Veles.
+He began his career with travelling theaters, becoming part of one in 1923.
+In 1931, he ended up forming his own travelling theater called "Bohemian" (initially called Blue Bird), which was in existence until 1939.
+In the same year he entered the National Theater in Skopje.
+During WW2, he became an actor in Skopje's National Theater, which was formed by the Bulgarian authorities, while Vardar Macedonia was under the Kingdom of Bulgaria.
 Then he joined the partisan's theater called "Kočo Racin" in 1944, which later became the Macedonian National Theater.

 He made his film debut in Frosina.

 For his role as "Mandana" in the film Miss Stone, he received the Golden Arena award for Best Actor.

 While he was a native of Veles, he died in Skopje in 1995.